-108 Note that ESMA have indicated that the Event Date (Table 2, field 3) for an early termination (Table 2, field 98, Action Type = ETRM) should be the date of settlement and for a modification (Table 2, field 98, Action Type = MODI) should the date on which the modification takes effect.
+102 Note that ESMA have indicated that the Event Date (Table 2, field 3) for an early termination (Table 2, field 98, Action Type = ETRM) should be the date of settlement and for a modification (Table 2, field 98, Action Type = MODI) should the date on which the modification takes effect.

-See sample report 3.2 for a comparison of the use of ETRM and MODI Action Types.
-Note that, when there are several modifications to a transaction during the course of the same day, it is not necessary to make an individual MODI report for each modification (see final Guidelines and Final Report of January 2020, p.25, paras.112 and 114, p.61, para.372).109 See recommendation 9.19.
+Note that, when there are several modifications to a transaction during the course of the same day, it is not necessary to make an individual MODI report for each modification (see final Guidelines and Final Report of January 2020, p.25, paras.112 and 114, p.61, para.372).
+See recommendation 9.19.